blakeblackshear/frigate/docs/docs/frigate/glossary.md

 title: Glossary
 ---

-The glossary explains terms commonly used in Frigate documentation.
+The glossary explains terms commonly used in Frigate's documentation.

 ## Bounding Box

-A bounding box is a box that represents an object that is being tracked, this is the part of the camera frame that the object detector detected as that object.
+A box returned from the object detection model that outlines an object in the frame.
 These have multiple colors depending on object type in the debug live view.

 ## Event

-An event is a particular tracked object is considered a [true positive](#threshold) and meets the requirements for a snapshot or recording to be saved.
+The time period starting when a tracked object entered the frame and ending when it left the frame, including any time that the object remained still.
+Events are saved when it is considered a [true positive](#threshold) and meets the requirements for a snapshot or recording to be saved.

 ## False Positive

-A false positive is when an object is detected that is not that object.
-For example a dog being detected as a person, a chair being detected as a dog, etc.
+An incorrect detection of an object type.
+For example a dog being detected as a person, a chair being detected as a dog, etc. A person being detected in an area you want to ignore is not a false positive.

 ## Mask